diegows/diegows.github.io/_posts/2024-11-04-hiring-jrs.markdown

 4. Using AI to accelerate coding is fine.
 5. Record a code walkthrough and a demo of your application and paste the link to the video in the PR description.
 5 min max.

+Now select the challenge based on the position you are applying for.

 # Challenge for Backend engineers